pescoto0325/Pablo_Portfolio/README.md

 Here is a look at all the topics in our reviews, we can see how the word vehicle is the most used word (we are talking about cars) and how the Honda Odissey seems to be their their most spoken model.

+Applications
+* Identify commong themes in a dataset
+* Analyze how reliable data from reviews can be
+* Visualize commong topics for stakeholders

 ## Project 4: [Conjoint Analysis: Feature importance in a product](https://github.com/pescoto0325/Pablo_Portfolio/blob/main/Conjoint%20Analysis)
 Analysis which provides statistical evidence on which feature has a greater impact in ratings.